Northern Kenai Peninsula Management Area

 Figure 4.
 Inseason-phase 2 decision chart.

 The above inseason process of phase two is repeated weekly to reassess run abundance and management specifics until June 30.
 After June 30, The Kenai River Late Run King Salmon Management Plan begins.
 A similar methodology is used for the late run, but run abundance is higher for this population which unlike the early run, spawns in the river mainstem.
 The restriction to harvest liberalization above Slikok Creek remains throughout both the early and late run king salmon fisheries.
-Like the early run, no harvest of fish over 36 inches during the late run is allowed above Slikok Creek, and bait will not be allowed, regardless of run abundance.
+Like the early run, no harvest of fish over 34 inches during the late run is allowed upstream of Slikok Creek, and bait will not be allowed, regardless of run abundance.

 Additionally, similar plans and methodologies on the Kenai River also exist for other species.
 Management plans exist for late run sockeye salmon and Coho salmon.
 Russian River early and late run sockeye salmon populations have inseason assessments and escapement goals but these do not have specific management plans.
 Other species such as steelhead, rainbow trout, and Dolly Varden do not have specific management plans or escapement goals for the Kenai River, but these species are managed under the guidelines of the statewide wild trout and the Kenai area Dolly Varden management policies.
-Maintaining sustainable spawning fish abundances with abundance based management is the cornerstone of all salmonid management for the Northern Kenia Peninsula Management Area.
+Maintaining sustainable spawning fish populations with abundance based management is the cornerstone of all salmonid management for the Northern Kenai Peninsula Management Area.

 Questions or concerns about management of the Kenai River or the Northern Kenai Peninsula can be directed to the ADF&G Area Manager for Sport Fisheries in Soldotna.